-- AMF and Single Genset Parallel with Mains Modes: If the genset is running under load, then it will ramp out (if applicable) then the genset contactor will open.
+- AMF Mode: If the genset is running under load, then it will ramp out (if applicable) then the genset contactor will open.
 The engine will continue to run during Cooldown Timer and will stop afterwards.
 If the STOP button is pressed during cooldown, then the engine will immediately stop.
 The mains contactor will be energized only if mains phase voltages and frequency are within the programmed limits.
 If enabled, the mains phase order is also checked. - Synchronizing & Load Sharing Mode: If the genset is running under load, then it will ramp out then the genset contactor will open.
 The engine will continue to run during Cooldown Timer and will stop afterwards.
-If the STOP button is pressed during cooldown, then the engine will immediately stop. - Mains Synchronizing and ATS Modes: The controller will clear the REMOTE START signal output and open immediately the genset contactor.
+If the STOP button is pressed during cooldown, then the engine will immediately stop. - ATS Mode: The controller will clear the REMOTE START signal output and open immediately the genset contactor.
 The mains contactor will be energized only if mains phase voltages and frequency are within the programmed limits.
 If enabled, the mains phase order is also checked.

-13.3.
+14.3.
 AUTO MODE

-The AUTO mode is entered by pressing the 🖾 button.
+The AUTO mode is entered by pressing the button.